October 23, 2022

 Menopause can make women feel uncontrollably moody, agitated, frustrated, indecisive, forgetful, tearful, and more sensitive emotionally.

 There could be an array of symptoms that go on.
 Symptoms of menopause include joint pain, weight gain, skin conditions, slow healing, and digestive changes.
-Anxiety can kick in, as muscle pains, urinary incontinence, migraines, lethargy, and low libido.
+Anxiety can kick in, such as muscle pains, urinary incontinence, migraines, lethargy, and low libido.

 The libido might be there, but you may not be able to experience the same pleasures because of discomfort and the lack of estrogen in your vaginal tissues.